-BH2 inclinometer had previously displayed ground movements of up to 35 mm at a depth of between 26 and 29 mbgl.
+BH2 inclinometer had previously displayed ground movements of up to 35 mm at a depth of between 26 and 29 metres bgl.
 This movement was recorded by SBC staff during monitoring events following the completion of site works (in February 2010) from March to August 2010.
 Although this amount of recorded movement is not considered to be "catastrophic", continued monitoring on a monthly basis, and after prolonged periods of rainfall was strongly recommended to determine whether the movement is accelerating or reaching a critical point.
+The inclinometer installed in BH4 has so far indicated no ground movements.

-During the most recent monitoring event of June 2011 BH 2 inclinometer tube could only be read to 21.5 metres depth (inclinometer installed to 41.0m) as the probe would not travel further down the inclinometer tubing. indicate that ground movements continue to occur, in a similar manner to that reported above, at an indeterminable rate as the data previously recorded by the contractor, following field works, cannot be combined with later data as the depths of the instrument do not match.
+During the monitoring event of June 2011 BH 2 inclinometer tube could only be read to 21.5 metres depth (inclinometer installed to 41.0 m) as the probe would not travel further down the inclinometer tubing.
+This would indicate that ground movements continue to occur, in a similar manner to that reported above, at an indeterminable rate as the data previously recorded by the contractor, following field works, cannot be combined with later data as the depths of the instrument do not match.
+However, the readings of this instrument recorded from the reduced depth of 21.5 metres do indicate continued ground movements around the area of this inclinometer.

-In view of the continuing ground movements indicated from the latest monitoring data it is recommended that the monitoring frequency at this site is increased from six monthly intervals to two monthly intervals. monitoring events should be undertaken in August and October, reverting back to the original monitoring regime in December 2011.
+In view of the previously recorded ground movements indicated from previous monitoring data, it is recommended that the monitoring frequency at this site is increased from six monthly intervals to three monthly intervals (over a 12 month period) in order to record the rate of ground movement occurring and provide a basis for predicting further ground movement particularly if such movement could have a detrimental effect upon life and/or property.

-72 721229-002-GIR-012-FINAL
+721229-002-GIR-014-FINAL 72 @ Mouchel I td August 2012

-Ongoing Analysis and Interpretation of Coastal Monitoring Data 5th Review of Full Suite Monitoring.
+Ongoing Analysis and Interpretation of Coastal Monitoring Data 7th Review of Full Suite Monitoring.
 Geotechnical Interpretative Report